 This course qualifies for up to

-hour(s) of CEU credit with major certifying organizations.
-Instructions for completing the online examination and obtaining CEU credit are also included.
+hour(s) of CEC credit with major certifying organizations.
+Instructions for completing the online examination and obtaining CEC credit are also included.

 The passing score of this course is